 I’m not perfect.
 In fact, I’m far from perfect.
 I make hundreds of mistakes and almost always say the wrong thing, but I also know that I do a lot of good.
-I don’t have all the answers to life or even where I’m meant to be heading, but I do know that there is a Lord and Savior who has got my back and is leading me the entire way through!
+I don’t have all the answers to life or even know where I’m meant to be heading, but I do know that there is a Lord and Savior who has got my back and is leading me the entire way through!

 So, even though at this very moment I can’t go climbing up mountains singing The Sound of Music, I know that my sharpest weapon comes out when I’m sitting down with my laptop, placing my fingers on the keys and letting them do the spectacular.
 I’ve never been the kind of person who forces the words to come out; I believe that when it’s the right moment, the words will transpire and form cohesively onto the page in front of me!

 The show follows one particular family, the Pearsons, and the struggles they face throughout their lives.
 It’s not one of those shows where everyone has his or her heads in the clouds, and life is handed to them.
 No, this show goes deep into many of the trials that we might face in our lifetime.
-It shows the world that it’s actually alright to not be okay and that we don’t have to like a person’s character in every single episode.
+It shows the world that it’s actually alright not to be okay and that we don’t have to like a person’s character in every episode.

 Life is a rollercoaster, and I know there have been times where even my parents haven’t been my biggest fans, and that’s okay!
-We all have those instances in our lives where we’re struggling to become the people we are called to be, and during that period we may not be the best humans on this planet.
+We all have those instances in our lives where we’re struggling to become the people we are called to be, and during that period, we may not be the best humans on this planet.

-However, I do my best to find the joy in the journey, in the hardships, in love, in the unity, in the chaos, in the illnesses, in the sorrow, and in the happiness.
+However, I do my best to find the joy in the journey, in the hardships, in the love, in the unity, in the chaos, in the illnesses, in the sorrow, and in the happiness.
 That is precisely what life is, one big giant mess that forms a beautiful picture in the end!
 We’re God’s masterpieces, and each of us has something different to bring into this world.

 For me, I’m sure my canvas is bursting with color, but there is also some black in there from when I’ve been dispirited while in the middle of a trial.
-However, my entire canvas isn’t completely black, because I choose to see the colors of this world rather than just the sorrow and hardship.
+However, my entire canvas isn’t completely black because I choose to see the colors of this world rather than just the sorrow and hardship.

 So, who are you?
 What do you think your canvas looks like?
-There are so many instances in life where we believe that we’ve utterly failed when in reality falling down doesn’t mean we can never get back up.
+There are so many instances in life where we believe that we’ve utterly failed when in reality, falling doesn’t mean we can never get back up.
 In fact, if we can’t get up, that’s when we need to cry out to God, who is there with His hands outstretch whenever we need them!
 Will you take His hand?